 - how to build-in student wellbeing improvement measures into new and existing wellbeing programs.

-The Wellbeing Framework and the School Excellence Framework have been integrated to support schools to measure wellbeing across the domains of teaching, learning and leading.
+The following four Department resources have been integrated to support schools to measure wellbeing and inclusion across the domains of teaching, learning and leading.

 Schools determine wellbeing targets that align with their specific context or needs.
 When creating these targets, schools should align them to student wellbeing improvement measures.